xvidaf/Vida_PDT_1/README.md

 The main script is written in python and located in .\src.
 The folders are pre-created and will hold the respective table .csv files.
+The csv. files containing the runtime of the script are located in .\TimeLogs.

 The required libraries are:
   - pandas: for parsing source data.